jhlywa/chess.js/website/docs/index.md

 ### .reset()

-Reset the board to the initial starting position.
+Reset the board to the most recently loaded FEN.
+If no FEN has been loaded, reset the board to the standard starting position of Classical chess.

 ### .setCastlingRights(color, rights)